About Me

 Carbs & Cals

 Another important project in my career was the Carbs & Cals iPhone App.
-Released to the App Store at the end of August 2010, this was the first project for I was solely responsible.
+Released to the App Store at the end of August 2010, this was the first project for which I was solely responsible.
 By that I mean contracts, requirements gathering, functional specifications, technical design, implementation, testing, distribution and technical support.

 This was followed up by the redesign of the Carbs & Cals website.
 The original website had been purely HTML, selling a single product, the book.
 As more products were being prepared for release, a new, more interactive site was required with a better sales experience for the customer as well as advanced order and product management for the company.

 To this end I re-developed the entire site using ASP.NET and SQL Server, creating a new e-commerce solution integrated into PayPal, as well as offering more traditional payment methods such as by cheque.
-A whole suite of administration functions was added, to allow management of orders, products and mailing lists as well as reporting on sales by product, by and customer and producing VAT data.
+A whole suite of administration functions was added, to allow management of orders, products and mailing lists as well as reporting on sales by product, by customer and producing VAT data.

 About This Site